k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_k8s_req.md

 Below are some use cases:

-* **Studio** namespaces requires, as minimum, for Fabric POD: 8 cores and 32GB RAM.
-(On this POD several applications are running: Fabric runtime, Studio and Neo4J).
+* The minimum requirement for **Studio** namespaces, for Fabric POD, is: 8 cores and 32GB RAM.
+(There are several applications running on this POD: Fabric runtime, Studio and Neo4J).

   Additional PODs may be required, depending on the project's and solution types: